easystats: Quickly investigate model performance

 check_model() function from the

 performance package, which makes it easy to quickly analyze regression models for model performance.
-But, there’s a lot more to modeling.
+But, there’s a lot more to becoming a data scientist.

 👇 Top R-Tips Tutorials you might like: